 Google Data Studio offers a free and easy-to-use platform for businesses to build custom reports and dashboards, enabling quick data visualization and streamlined reporting.
 It connects with over 300 data sources to unify your data for a simple overview of the business.

-Pricing: Though it has more basic features than other tools in this list, Google Data Studio is free, making it an appealing choice for many small organizations.
+Pricing: Though it has more basic features than other tools in this list, Google Data Studio is free.

 Making the Most of Business Intelligence Data